Last Updated on March 8, 2023 by Sam

 They will prove to be particular useful if you want to try some of the more challenging hiking trails in the national park.
 If you’re not planning to hike, make sure to pack a good comfortable pair of shoes for your visit!

-Sun cream and aftersun – Fairly obvious inclusions during the summer months, but both sun cream and aftersun are essential things to pack.
+Sunscreen and aftersun – Fairly obvious inclusions during the summer months, but both sunscreen and aftersun are essential things to pack.

-Camera – Last but not least, make sure to pack a good camera.
+Camera – Make sure to pack a good camera for the perfect pictures in your 2 day Cinque Terre itinerary.
 Although smartphones take some pretty good pictures these days, they’re still no match for a proper camera.
-Y

 Two great options are the Canon EOS M100 and the Sony a6500.
 We’ve used both cameras on our travels and both take high quality images.
 The Canon is a cheaper option if you don’t want to spend too much, but if you’re happy to splash the cash a bit then the Sony a6500 is definitely worth it!